Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Irrational ruled manifolds

 There is the evaluation map $\widetilde{\text{ev}}:\widetilde{\mathcal{M}}_{0,1}(A;J)\rightarrow X$ by sending $(u,z)$ to $u(z)$.
 The map is invariant under the $\text{PSL}(2;\CC)$-action which descends to the map $\text{ev}:\mathcal{M}_{0,1}(A;J)\rightarrow X$.

-\begin{theorem} Let $D\subseteq (X,\omega)$ be a symplectic divisor with $\omega\cdot (K_{\omega}+[D])<0$ where $X$ is an irrational ruled manifold.
+\begin{theorem} Let $D\subseteq (X,\omega)$ be a symplectic divisor with $[\omega]\cdot (K_{\omega}+[D])<0$ where $X$ is an irrational ruled manifold.
 Then the pair $(X,\omega,D)$ is symplectic affine-ruled. \end{theorem}

-\begin{proof} First, let's pick any $J\in \mathcal{J}(D)$.
+\begin{proof} First, let us pick any $J\in \mathcal{J}(D)$.
 By Proposition \ref{prop:ruledconfig}, there is at most one component in $D$ with genus $g>0$.
-When no such component exists, we can choose some $J$-holomorphic section in class $B+gF$ by Theorem \ref{thm:fiberclass}.
+When no such component exists, we can choose some embedded $J$-holomorphic section in class $B+aF-\sum E_j$ for some $a\in\ZZ$ by Theorem \ref{thm:fiberclass}.
 Such an embedded surface of genus $g$, whether it is part of $D$ or chosen additionally, will be denoted by $C$.
 Also, we artificially choose an embedded $J$-holomorphic sphere $C_1$ in the class $F$ not contained as a component of $D$ and denote its intersection point with $C$ by $o$\footnote{When $s=r=0$, this extra choice of $o$ can help trivialize the $(S^2\setminus\{\text{pt}\})$-bundle over the punctured Riemann surface.}.
 The spherical components of $D$ in the class $F$ will intersect the surface $C$ at finitely many points $p_1,\cdots,p_s$.
 The spherical components in $D$ not in the class $F$ will be the component of some reducible subvariety in class $F$ by Theorem \ref{thm:fiberclass}.
 Since $F$ is $J$-nef, any reducible representative of $F$ must be a tree of embedded spheres by Theorem \ref{thm:lizhangnef}.
-Therefore, we can choose embedded $J$-holomorphic spheres $C_2,\cdots,C_l\subseteq X$ such that the union of $\cup_{i=2}^l C_i$ with spherical components in $D$ not in the class $F$ give all the reducible subvarieties in class $F$.
+Therefore, we can choose embedded $J$-holomorphic spheres $C_2,\cdots,C_l\subseteq X$ such that the support of all the reducible subvarieties in class $F$ is contained in the union of $\cup_{i=2}^l C_i$ and spherical components $D'$ in $D$.
 Denote by $q_1,\cdots,q_r$ the intersection points between these reducible subvarieties with $C$ which must be finite by Theorem \ref{thm:fiberclass}.